pierrolivier/PhotoBoothApi/README.md

 ```

 where url is a url to the page you want to render.
 Url has to be encoded when passed in.

+This endpoint additionally accepts url params, which determine the viewport size. w is param for width and h will determen height.
+If not passed in, default size will be 800x600.